Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Review of iterative hard thresholding approaches

 \subsection{Convergence}

-While to date no global convergence result are available for Algorithm~\ref{alg: IHT quasi} nor for any other algorithm in a near-minimal parameter regime, we note for completeness that in the noiseless case, and with constant step size $\alpha_\ell = 1$, it is easy to state a qualitative local convergence result under a RIP assumption.
+To our knowledge, for general measurements no global convergence result is currently available for Algorithm~\ref{alg: IHT quasi}, nor for any other algorithm in a near-minimal parameter regime.
+However, in the noiseless case, and with constant step size $\alpha_\ell = 1$, it is easy to state a qualitative \emph{local} convergence result under a RIP assumption.
 We say that $\matop A$ satisfies a $\delta_{k,s}$-RIP on $\mathcal{M}_{k,s}$ if

-One can show that Gaussian measurements will satisfy a $\delta$-RIP with high probability if the number of measurements is at least of order $k(s + N) \ln(MN)$, cf.~\cite[Theorem 2]{Lee2018}.
+One can show that Gaussian measurements will satisfy a $\delta_{k,s}$-RIP with high probability if the number of measurements is at least of order $\delta^{-2}_{k,s}k(s + N) \ln(MN)$, cf.~\cite[Theorem 2]{Lee2018}.

 The local convergence proof is based on the simple observation that in a sufficiently small neighbourhood of a matrix with $s$ nonzero rows the quasi optimal projection $\matop P_{k,s}= \matop T_k \circ \matop H_s$ is indeed the optimal projection on $\mathcal M_{k,s}$, since the correct rows are selected.